Exceptional Outcomes for Kidney Transplant Patients since 1971

 Once you have a matching donor, we will arrange the surgeries and start preparations.
 There will be several last-minute tests after your arrival at the hospital.
 Your surgery will take a few hours, and then you will start your recovery.
 You will be closely monitored after surgery and your nurses will be there to assess your pain and administer medication to make you comfortable.
 You will be asked to start walking and try some deep breathing exercises to prevent pulmonary complications.

 You will be prescribed immunosuppression medications to prevent transplant rejection.
 Within the first day, you may notice a difference in how you feel due to your new, healthy kidney.
 Your recovery will likely take six to eight weeks.
 Your nurse coordinator will map out your lab tests, kidney biopsy procedures and doctor visits to assess your kidney function.
 You will have many appointments in the first year after surgery, but gradually your nephrologist will start to take over your care.
 Should you ever have a question, your transplant care team is available around the clock.

 Loyola offers unique programs to support potential kidney donors and improve outcomes for our patients, including:

 - Living kidney donor program — Living-donor transplants are becoming more common because of the limited supply of deceased-donor organs and the excellent outcomes of living-donor transplants.
 Loyola provides comprehensive services for living donor candidates before, during and after surgery.
-Minimally invasive surgery provides the benefits of less blood loss and scarring, decreased pain after surgery and a faster recovery.

 Our living donors work with their own care team, including a living donor advocate who ensures that they feel free from pressure while making the decision to donate.
 Learn more about our living kidney donor program.